isomerpages/moe-pasirriscrestsec/pages/Registration for 2026 Secondary 1 at PRCSS.md

 Teacher Meeting and CCA Briefing</p>
 <blockquote>
 <p>(a)&nbsp; We would like to invite all parents and students to attend the
-Secondary One Parent Teacher Meeting and CCA Briefing on Saturday, 17 January 2026, from 8.00 a.m. to 11.00 a.m. in the school.</p>
+Secondary One Parent Teacher Meeting and CCA Briefing on <strong>Saturday, 17 January 2026, from 8.00 a.m. to 11.00 a.m. </strong>in
+the school.</p>
 <p>(b) More information on the briefing will be provided nearer the date.</p>
 </blockquote>
 <p>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parent Support